pratiksha/learnability-reproduce/README.md

     git checkout <SHA-1-hash>
     cd ..
     ```
 4b [UPDATE] The protobuf version on most machines has been updated since we generated protobuf outputs (dna.pb.h and dna.pb.cc in the ns-2.35/tcp/remy).
-The versions in our ns-2.35 repo are most likely out of date relative to the protobuf version on your machine.
+The versions in our ns-2.35 repo (using protobuf-2.4.1) are most likely out of date relative to the protobuf version on your machine.
 To fix this, run the following:

     (assuming you are in the ns-2.35 folder)
     ```